Getting Hacked Can Lead to Identity Theft and Worse! Here’s How to Protect Yourself

 We all do our best to keep our computers secure.
 In fact, I woke up this morning to a useful link to a very handy guide on computer safety.
 But in my case it was like shutting the door after the horse had bolted.

 Yesterday afternoon, out of the blue, a strange screen popped up on my husband’s PC.
-He is a self-employed surveyor and his computer holds over 30 years of work, plus all our personal data.
-He keeps up to date with upgrades, buys the most recent anti virus packages and also pays for remote Dropbox storage.
+He is a self-employed surveyor, and his computer holds over 30 years of work, plus all our personal data.
+He keeps up to date with upgrades, buys the most recent anti-virus packages, and also pays for Dropbox storage.
 Everything combined to keep us safe, or so we thought.